Binary Tree in Action (Serialization)

 var nodes = data.split(",");

-list represents the pre-order traversal of a binary tree.
-The problem now is: how to reconstruct a binary tree from its pre-order traversal results?
+list is the preorder result of the binary tree.
+The problem becomes: how can we rebuild the binary tree from its preorder result?

 Tip

-As mentioned in the previous article Binary Tree Mastery (Construction), typically, you need at least two types of traversal results (pre-order, in-order, or post-order) to reconstruct a binary tree.
-This is because the traversal results in the previous article did not include information about null pointers.
-However, the nodes
+In the previous article Binary Tree Secrets (Construction), we said that you need at least two types of traversals, like preorder and inorder, to rebuild a binary tree.
+That is because those traversals did not record null pointers.
+Here, the nodes

-, and then follow the pre-order traversal rules to recursively generate the left and right subtrees:
+So, for deserialization, we first find the root node, then follow the preorder rules to recursively build the left and right subtrees: